bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 If you are installing your machine from scratch, :ref:`quick-start` may be the best instructions for you.

-.. todo:: What's our current position on Debian/Ubuntu packages of Bugzilla?
-Are
-          there any, and are they any good?

-.. todo:: Which versions of RHEL have packages new enough for us to support them?

 .. _linux-install-packages:

 Install Packages